“Freedom is not worth having if it does not include the freedom to make mistakes.”

 Creating a playful space at home

 So dramatic play is clearly worthwhile but won’t it feel silly and awkward?
-The elaborate, imaginative play of 3 and 4 year olds grows out of a trusting, playful relationship with parents.
+The elaborate, imaginative play of 3 and 4-year-olds grow out of a trusting, playful relationship with parents.
 Start this when children are infants and play will follow quite naturally, when parents allow children to lead them into dressing up and playing pretend.

 If you find it hard to recapture the playfulness of childhood, an easy way in is to extend favourite stories by taking on character roles from a book you’ve just shared.
 Also remember that play isn’t just something children do.
 When a Chinese philosopher was asked about the meaning of civilization, he said that all of human education is about one thing, recapturing the mind of a child.
 The Institute for Play explains this beautifully: